aiven/aiven-docs/docs/tools/aiven-console.md

 [update your name and other personal details](/docs/platform/howto/edit-user-profile) in your user profile.

 :::note
-You cannot edit your email address here.
+You cannot edit your email address.
 Instead, you can [migrate your Aiven resources to another email address](/docs/platform/howto/change-your-email-address) within specific projects.
 :::